 Stoneman declares that “Art is the most important, the most evident, and the most lasting feature of the Greek influence in India.”

-“I think you can see the same in the earlier art of Mathura,” says Stoneman, “which is particularly interesting because until the third century BC there is no large scale sculpture in India.
+“I think you can see the same in the earlier art of Mathura,” says Stoneman, “which is particularly interesting because until the third century BC there was no large-scale sculpture in India.
 All there was were small scale, mainly clay, figurines, and bronze workings the size of one’s hand.”

 “But when the Greeks arrived in northwestern India suddenly they started making life-size or even larger statues out of stone,” Stoneman explains to Greek Reporter.

 “There are many similarities to Greek statues.
-Gandhara is very widely recognized as being very much influenced by Greek and also Roman art.
-The Mathuran style is more stiff, not as flexible or fluid as Greek sculpture; but still there are similarities because they are of large size and they are in important respects realistic,” he states.
+Gandhara is very widely recognized as being very much influenced by Greek and Roman art.
+The Mathuran style is stiffer, not as flexible or fluid as Greek sculpture, but still there are similarities because they are of large size and they are in important respects realistic,” he states.